pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Adapt the subject and message text of both emails to your liking.
 You should always include the placeholders `{url_available}` and `{url_unavailable}` in the "Booking pending confirmation" email message.
-You cannot confirm or decline a booking without these links.
+You need these links to confirm or decline a booking.
 We also recommend using the other placeholders in your email message because they communicate relevant information.

 Click the :btn:Save: button.